skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 leads.

 He meets a few of the local wizards.
-They seem to work here in the city, although Skeeve doesn’t learn who employs them or why.
+They seem to work here in the city, although Skeeve doesn't learn who employs them or why.
 Skeeve stands by the window and listens in on some local politics.
 It seems several of the senior members of this guild office are excited about the recently-won war.
 They are looking into opening up a new Guildhall